 Access the Stationery and Fonts dialog through File, Options, Mail (the Stationery & Fonts button is near top of the dialog) in Outlook 2010 and in Tools, Options, Mail format tab when using Outlook 2007 and older.

-In screenshot: 1) +Body style is set in the Fonts dialog but the font used for the Body style is not changed in this dialog.
+1) +Body style is set in the Fonts dialog but the font used for the Body style is not changed in this dialog.

 2) If you select a different default font, it will not apply to the font used for the Body style, which is often the style used for the paragraph after the signature.